Dichill/NSInstaller/README.md

 ## Images
 ![image](https://user-images.githubusercontent.com/48512644/135766310-29f597d4-5393-48bd-b1bd-f80360c0c3a4.png)

+## How to use
+1. First of, plug your micro sd into your computer.
+2. Format the micro sd and make sure its Fat32.
+(Skip this part if its already formatted and its Fat32, ExFat32 is also acceptable but to avoid crashes, and etc we will go for Fat32.)
+3. Open NSInstaller and click Open File Location.
+4. Locate the path of your Micro SD Folder and click Select Folder.
+5. Click on Start Installation and you can relax and sit back and wait for it to finish.
+7. Once done you can now Eject it and use [TegraRCMGui](https://github.com/eliboa/TegraRcmGUI) to boot Hekate/Fuuse.
+8. Do note that sig patches are already installed into your atmosphere, you don't need to use the Tools since it does it for you already.

+**IMPORTANT**
+If you're having a tough time with **part 7** I recommend you to watch this video:
+Also don't forget to backup your **Nand**!

 ## Tools
 - **Install Sig Patches** - If you have Atmosphere already, you can install Sigpatches if games/homebrew applications keeps crashing.
 - **Fix Atmosphere Crashes** - Will install the latest Sig Patches and deletes the `\atmosphere\contents\01000000001000`